rapidsai/rapidsmpf/docs/source/background/channels.md

 }
 ```

 Internally, when using a `throttle` a Node that writes into a channel must acquire a ticket granting permission to write before being able to.
 The write/send then returns a receipt that grants permission to release the ticket.
-The consumer of a throttled channel reads messsages without issue.
+The consumer of a throttled channel reads messages without issue.
 This means that the throttle is localised to the producer nodes.

 More simply, using a throttling adaptor limits the number messages a producer writes into a channel.
 This pattern is very useful for producer nodes where we want some amount of bounded concurrency in the tasks that might suspend before sending into a channel -- especially useful when trying to minimize the over-production of long-lived memory: reads/scans, shuffles, etc.

+eg. a source node that read files. `ThrottlingAdaptor` will allow the node to delay reading files, until it has acquired a ticket to send a message to the channel.
+In comparison, non-throttling channels will suspend during send by which time, the files have already loaded into the memory unnecessarily